thib1984/ytdlmusic/README.md

 The  syntax of the commands change, run ``ytdlmusic`` and read the help message.

+- I obtain the error about ``_requesthandler.py line 22`` when i try to use ytdlmusic

+Sorry...
+You should update python to 3.6 version or more. youtube-search-python seems not be compatible with python 3.5 and less.
+In the version 0.6.1 and more, the ytdlmusic package check the python version at the installation process.

 ## thanks

 This package use two very important dependencies :